mlabuda2/nf-tower-docs/docs/dashboard/overview.md

 ---

 !!! note
-    This feature is available from Tower v.22.3X onwards.
+    This feature is available from Tower v.22.3.

 ## Overview